After a night in the shelter, where bed bugs bite,

 where derelicts mutter in their sleep,

-where the only meal is soup and peanut butter sandwiches
+where the only meal is soup and ham sandwich,

 He wears a pair of filthy white socks, holes in the toes,

 scuffed, dirty black shoes, a torn white tee-shirt,

 soiled trousers from Goodwill, a down-filled winter parka,

 two sizes too large, shoplifted from Sears.
 There’s a sign

 All day, he extends his trembling hand, holding out a soiled